-Comparing the two schemes, HP outperforms TP for the most compute-bound and prefill-heavy workload (Figure \ref{fig:strong_scaling_70b} left), but TP starts to outperform HP as workloads become more memory-bound and decode-heavy, across engines (Figure~\ref{fig:strong_scaling_70b} middle, right).
-Similar trends are observed for the 405B model.

-\observe{ For the workloads studied, TP and HP do not scale ideally.
-HP shows modest advantages in compute-bound regimes, whereas TP is better for memory-bound and decode-heavy cases.}
+Comparing the two schemes, HP outperforms TP for the most compute-bound and prefill-heavy workload (Figure~\ref{fig:strong_scaling_70b}, left), but TP starts to outperform HP as workloads become more memory-bound and decode-heavy.
+This holds across engines (Figure~\ref{fig:strong_scaling_70b}, middle and right).
+Similar trends are observed for the 405B model (Figure~\ref{fig:strong_scaling_405b}). \observe{ For the workloads studied, TP and HP do not scale ideally.
+HP is advantageous in compute-bound regimes, whereas TP is better for memory-bound and decode-heavy cases.}